-We will avoid arrangements with pharmaceutical or device manufacturing companies that would give the perception that any of our workforce members have a relationship with these companies that would influence clinical decision making, including prescribing patterns or the use of products.
-To that end, gifts and lunches without CME accreditation from
+We will avoid arrangements with pharmaceutical or device manufacturing companies that would give the perception that any of our workforce members have a relationship with these companies that would influence clinical decision-making, including prescribing patterns or the use of products.
+To that end, gifts and lunches without Continuing Medical Education (CME) accreditation from pharmaceutical manufacturers, biotechnology, medical device, and hospital equipment supply industry entities and their representatives are prohibited.

 As it pertains to grant funding, the Office of Inspector General (OIG) has specifically cautioned against programs under which drug and device manufacturers offer grants to physicians or other practitioners for studies of prescription products when the studies are of questionable scientific value and require little or no scientific pursuit.
 Highmark Health workforce members should understand that payments may generally be considered improper if the payment is made to persons in a position to generate business for the donor company, related to the volume of business generated or exceeds the fair market value of any legitimate service provided to the donor company, or is unrelated to any service at all other than the referral of patients.
-To prevent a real or perceived conflict of interest, a pharmaceutical or device manufacturer contemplating making a grant or donation to Highmark Health should be referred to the Development Office or the Integrity and Compliance Department.
+To prevent a real or perceived conflict of interest, a pharmaceutical or device manufacturer contemplating making a grant or donation to Highmark Health should be referred to the Development Office or the Enterprise Risk and Governance Division.

-In addition to the standards outlined above, Highmark Health maintains policies and procedures that provide specific guidance around the offering and acceptance of gifts, gratuities and items of value.
-Strict adherence to this Code as well as the Gifts and Entertainment Policy is required; the Integrity and Compliance Department is available to assist workforce members, vendors, and contractors with any questions or concerns.
+In addition to the standards outlined above, Highmark Health maintains policies and procedures that provide specific guidance around the offering and acceptance of gifts, gratuities, and items of value.
+Strict adherence to this Code as well as the Gifts and Entertainment Policy is required.
+The Enterprise Risk and Governance Division is available to assist workforce members, vendors, and contractors with any questions or concerns.